 With my newfound buddies and the discovery of this mini paradise, I decided to stay an extra day.
 As the hot sun roasting the white sand, Tom took refuge in his tent and Murray painted himself white and read his book under the palm trees.
-I took the rented kayak to sea and explored the jagged coastline.
+In the meantime I took the rented kayak to sea and explored the jagged coastline.
 I bounced up and down passing by intermittent lone Hawaiian fishing from the shore next to his giant truck with the giant wheels.
 I saw a small patch of white sand so I beached my kayak for some land exploration.
 A remnant of an oceanfront church stopped me in my track.
 I later learned that it was wiped out by the tsunami and a newer version is now high on top of a cliff above it.
 The water was getting rougher so I decided to head on home.

 The sun had cooled down and so was the angry Hawaiian.
 I was cleaning out the sand in my Vanagon and a smaller version of the angry Hawaiian appeared from nowhere.
 He came to apologize for his brother’s behavior.
 Said it was not the Aloha spirit and shook my hand.
 I thought it was nice of him but he should have said it to Murray and not to me.

 As the night fell, the three musketeers gathered around my campsite for one last time.
 We drank as I grilled some sliced Spam, polenta, and mango.
 Murray was very quiet.
 I told him not take it too personally.
 I started writing about the angry Hawaiian’s point of view and the history of these native people with the invading mainlanders.
 Then, I decided against it.
 In all my travels, I simply admire and respect the people and their culture.
 I’m grateful to witness the wonders of the world and leave the place as I find it.
 And, perhaps pick up some trash from my fellow visitors along the way…